Science Behind Honeycomb

 From Ingredients to Honey

-A bee goes out and about in flower fields comes back to the hive.
-Through a buzzing process, that marvelous nectar gets placed and fanned.
-As the nectar’s water level is reduced, nectar becomes honey.
-Then, to ensure the honey is sealed and superb for later, it’s capped like a water bottle.
-If the flower-flirting bee found pollen, it’ll bring that back and get it stored into the hive, as well!
+Every day, bees venture into flower fields to collect nectar and return to the hive.
+Through a complicated process, the nectar mixes with enzymes inside the bees stomach.
+As the nectar’s water level is reduced, it thickens and turns into honey.
+Then, to ensure the honey is protected for later, it’s capped with more wax.
+If the flower-flirting bee finds pollen, it’ll bring that back and store it in the hive, as well!

-If the goal is to get liquified honey, the comb then goes through a manufacturing process.
-Otherwise, one gets ready to enjoy the comb.
+Our process ends here to allow you to enjoy the honey-filled honeycomb in all of its glory.
+However, if the goal is to get liquified honey, the comb then goes through a manufacturing process that involves pressing and filtering the honey into a syrupy liquid.
 After all, there are so many ways to eat honeycomb.

 Considering Domestic vs. International Honey

-When honey is sourced from a variety of places and countries, in contrast, it gives ample opportunity to source honey from places where there is plenty to go around.
+Honey is popular worldwide.
+But when harvested unsustainably, bee populations in local areas are stressed to provide enough honey for themselves and their local community.
+In contrast, when honey is sourced from a variety of places and countries, it offers ample opportunity to source honey from places where there is plenty to go around.

-Not only that, honey from outside of the US may be more organic.
+Not only that, honey from outside of the U.S. may have a higher likelihood of being free from pesticides.

 In the United States, fertilizers and pesticides are very common.
-A beekeeper may not use them on their own property, but their bees fly near and far to commune with nature, nuzzle flowers and gather nectar.
-The bees can likely come into contact with pesticides and chemicals in other fields and lands.
+A beekeeper may not use them on their own property, but their bees fly both near and far to gather nectar.
+The bees, therefore, can likely come into contact with pesticides and other agricultural chemicals in neighboring fields and lands.

-However, many countries with more open farmland use far less or no pesticides.
-Even if the bees fly farther from the hive, they’ll still be keeping it raw and clean.
-As one 2016 study shares, high volumes of pesticides across the US and North America have been linked to higher bee deaths.
-If it’s killing the bees, how may it affect people?
+However, countries, like Turkey, with more open farmland use far fewer, or zero, pesticides.
+Even if the bees fly farther from the hive, they’ll still be buzzing over land free from pesticides and fertilizers.
+As one 2016 study shares, high volumes of pesticides across the U.S. and North America have been linked to higher bee deaths.
+If it’s killing the bees, how may it affect you?

 Ready to Try Nutritious, Wholesome Honeycomb for Yourself?